victoriaviriditas/MedievalMarionette02/README.md

 > *An interactive medieval puppet, controlled by your fingertips through your webcam.*

 Hello from Victoria's side of GitHub!
-Here is a small experiment in computer vision and physics: raise your hand before your webcam, and a knight rendered in the style of an illuminated manuscript will dance from invisible strings tied to your fingers.
+Here is a small experiment in computer vision and physics: raise your hand before your webcam, and a knight and squire will dance from invisible strings tied to your fingers.
 The following document is here to help you understand, edit, and try your own Medieval Marionette.

 ---